The narcotics effects you may experience can range from mild to severe. After regular use of the drug, you may become addicted.

 - Morphine

-Ultimately, any narcotics effects a person experiences originates in the brain.
+Ultimately, any narcotics effects that a person experiences originate in the brain.
 When a narcotic drug enters the brain, it disrupts the brain’s biochemical processes to the point where major body processes are altered.
-As narcotics typically have an overall sedative effect, slowed heart rate, slowed breathing and decreased appetite can all result from the use of narcotic drugs.
+Narcotics typically have an overall sedative effect, and slowed heart rate, slowed breathing, and decreased appetite can result.

 Dependency

-When used over time on a regular basis, narcotics effects can take the form of dependency.
-At this point, the brain and body become unable to carry out normal functions without drugs in the system.
+When used over time on a regular basis, you become dependent on the narcotic for daily living.
+At this point, the brain and body are unable to carry out normal functions without drugs in the system.
 The continued effects of narcotics on brain receptors eventually block normal endorphin secretions in the brain.
-Since endorphin secretions are the body’s natural pain-killer chemicals, the brain and body lose their ability to feel calm, happy or relaxed without the help of narcotics.
+Since endorphin secretions are the body’s natural pain-killer chemicals, the brain and body lose their ability to feel calm, happy or relaxed without the presence of narcotics.

 Dependency becomes most apparent in cases when a person doesn’t take drugs for a while.
-Under these conditions, narcotics effects can take the form of breathing problems, irritability, disorientation, sweating as well as other ill effects.
+Under these conditions, you can experience the first signs of withdrawal, like breathing problems, irritability, disorientation, sweating, and physical discomfort.

 Addiction

-While dependency creates the overall craving for narcotics, narcotics effects involving addiction appear more so in the everyday life of the user.
+While dependency creates the overall craving for narcotics, the effects of addiction appear in the user’s everyday life.
 Once a person reaches the point where getting and using the drug takes priority over everything else, addiction has set in.
-Close relationships, friendships as well as work and family obligations begin to fall by the wayside.
+Close relationships, friendships, alongside work and family obligations begin to fall by the wayside.

 Long-Term Effects

-Over time, narcotics effects on the brain’s endorphin receptors account for much of the long-term damage that results.
-When functioning normally, endorphin secretions enable a person to reach states of calmness and relaxation.
+Over time, drug use causes long-term damage to the brain’s endorphin receptors.
+When functioning normally, endorphin secretions enable a person to stay calm and relaxed.
 These same secretions also help regulate bodily processes.
-Narcotics essentially shut down normal receptor function leaving the brain with a perpetual craving for drugs, even after a person has stopped using.
-These changes inevitably affect how a person thinks and behaves as it can take years before brain functions go back to normal.
+Narcotics basically shut down normal receptor function, leaving the brain with a perpetual craving for drugs, even after a person has stopped using.
+These changes inevitably affect how a person thinks and behaves, and it can take years before brain functions go back to normal.

 Physical long-term narcotics effects can bring about permanent damage to the liver and kidneys.
-In cases where a person, injects or shoots up narcotics, the risk of ongoing bacterial infections in the blood and heart valves increases the longer a person uses.
+When the user injects or shoots up narcotics, the risk of ongoing bacterial infections in the blood and heart valves also increases.

-If you or someone you love needs help for a narcotics use disorder, call 800-934-1582(Who Answers?) now to be connected with treatment centers in your area.
+If you or someone you love needs help for a narcotics use disorder, call 800-934-1582(Sponsored) now to be connected with treatment centers in your area.

 the Take-Away